This post is also available in: हिन्दी (Hindi)

 Panic disorder is treated with psychotherapy, medicines, or both depending on the severity of symptoms, availability of the treatment and individual preference.
 Treatment could help reduce the frequency and severity of the attacks and thus improve quality of life.

-Doctors may prescribe different types of medicines to help in the treatment of panic disorder.
+Doctors may prescribe different types of medicines to help in the panic disorder and panic attack treatment.
 These could be as follows:

-1. Selective serotonin reuptake inhibitors (SSRIs): these are the first choice of medicines for the treatment of panic disorder which includes fluoxetine, paroxetine and others.
+1. Selective serotonin reuptake inhibitors (SSRIs): these are the first choice of medicines for the panic attack treatment which includes fluoxetine, paroxetine and others.
 They are generally well tolerated with no serious side effects.

-2. Serotonin-norepinephrine reuptake inhibitors (SNRIs): these are another group of medicines that can be used and includes medicines like venlafaxine and others.
+2. Serotonin-norepinephrine reuptake inhibitors (SNRIs): these are another group of medicines that can be used and includes medicines like venlafaxine and others for panic attack treatment.

 SSRIs and SNRIs may take several weeks to show it effect.
 These side effects are usually not severe, especially if the treatment is started off from low doses and is increased slowly over time.